On December 1893, Arthur Conan Doyle killed the most famous detective in the world.

 The easy answer is money.
 And sure, Doyle was offered an absurd amount for new Holmes stories.
 But it wasn’t just that.

-People didn’t want Doyle.
+People didn’t want Doyle the historian.
+They didn’t want Doyle the spiritualist or Doyle the war correspondent.
 They wanted the detective with the pipe, the violin, and the cold logic.
+They wanted Watson’s narration, the fog of London, the hansom cabs racing through gaslit streets.

 Holmes Outsmarted His Own Creator

 After his return, Holmes stayed.
-Doyle kept writing him until 1927.
-Even when he felt tired of the stories.
-Even when the formula felt stale.
+Doyle kept writing him until 1927, producing 33 more stories after the resurrection.
+Even when he felt tired of the formula.
+Even when his heart wasn’t fully in it.

 A Fictional Ghost Who Refuses to Die

 So why did Doyle have to bring him back?
 Because Sherlock Holmes wasn’t just Doyle’s creation anymore.
 He belonged to the readers.
-He lived in their minds.
+He lived in their minds, their imaginations, their idea of what a detective should be.
 And no author, not even the one who wrote the words, could kill him for good.

 Sources: